DigitalMachinist/CLIMachs/docs/init/init-add.md

 ## Name

-init add - Add tokens to the initiative order (GM only).
+init-add - Add tokens to the initiative order (GM only).

 ## Synopsis

 ```
-init add <roll> [<tokens>] ...
+!init-add <roll> [<tokens>] ...
 ```

 ## Description

-Init add adds tokens to the initiative order using the current selection.
+init-add adds tokens to the initiative order using the current selection.

 This allows several tokens to be added to the initiative order simultaneously and easily, as long as they have similar initiative stats.